olyium/Vector-Search-Engine/README.md

 The y value represents closeness or similarity within the class.
 For example, 'dog' might have y = 2 and 'cat' y = 2.2 because they are similar but not identical.

 If you add another animal, like 'mouse', it would also have x = 1 and a y slightly larger than 'dog' (e.g., y = 2.4) to reflect its relative closeness.

+Now adding another catagory, like possibly a 'car', it would have a different x position, for now it can be x = 2, an increment of 1 from animals.
+The y is the same concept, you can start at 2, and each car you add, you can increment by .1-.9